A Tale of Two Countries: New Zealand vs Australia

 BAT NZ launches the world first Vuse GO Reload device to meet new regulations.

-Meanwhile, Australia has taken a very different path in regulating Vapour Products.
-While nicotine Vapour Products have never been legal for adult retail sale in Australia, since October 2021, Australia introduced a severely restricted prescription-only access model.
-This model requires adult consumers to obtain a doctor’s prescription and only legally purchase Vapour Products from a pharmacy.
 According to the Royal Australian College of General Practitioners, Australia is the only country in the world to restrict access to nicotine Vapour Products on a prescription-only basis.
-In 2023, the Australian government further announced the extended restrictions on importation and retail sales including non-nicotine Vapour Products and shut down a personal importation scheme.
+In 2023, the Australian government further announced the extended restrictions on importation and retail sales including non-nicotine Vapour Products and shut down the personal importation scheme.

-The government also implemented heavy penalties of up to A$32,000 and imprisonment for those in possession of unauthorised nicotine, which is much more severe than the penalties for possession of small quantities of drugs such as cannabis.
-Alongside punitive regulation, the public health campaigns launched by the government highlighted the dangers of vaping with graphic imagery and testimonials with the slogan “Every Vape is a Hit to Your Health”; in contrast to the proswitching messaging of their New Zealand counterparts.
+Some Australian state governments have also implemented heavy penalties of up to A$32,000 and imprisonment for those in possession of unauthorised nicotine[10], which is much more severe than the penalties for possession of small quantities of drugs such as cannabis.
+Alongside punitive regulation, the public health campaigns launched by the government highlighted the dangers of vaping

 Did these extreme measures work?
-In our opinion, this is a clear no. The current estimate indicates there are now 1.4 million adult vapers in Australia.
-Of these, more than 90% are using vapes from illegal sources.
-The smoking rate has also flatlined – by 2021, New Zealand overtook Australia in terms of smoking incidence reduction rate, despite starting at a higher level of prevalence.
+In our opinion, this is a clear no. In 2025, there are an estimated 1.7m adult vapour consumers in Australia.
+Of these, an estimated 99% are using vapes from illegal sources.

 "The current prescription-only model has been disastrous proof of this problem.
 Implementing more severe restrictions on vaping products will only spur the black market and reduce smoking quit rates."